2017 Student Chromebook FAQ

-- Chromebook: must be 2 years old or newer, have fully updated ChromeOS (latest version at this writing is 60.0.3112.101), able to log in with warwickschools.org Google account, able to connect to 802.11ac (5Ghz) wifi
+- Chromebook: must be 2 years old or newer, have fully updated ChromeOS (latest version at this writing is 60.0.3112.101), able to log in with warwickschools.org Google account, 5Ghz wifi.* That last requirement is important – laptops more than a few years old may not have a 5GHz wifi card and thus will be unable to connect to the district’s wifi.

-- Windows: running Windows 8/10, fully patched and updated, 802.11ac (5 Ghz) wifi, Google Chrome installed, have installed and functioning security software and be verified malware-free (scan must be run to verify)
+- Windows: running Windows 8/10, fully patched and updated, 5 Ghz wifi*, Google Chrome installed, have installed and functioning security software and be verified malware-free (scan must be run to verify)

-- Mac: running macOS El Capitan (10.11) or newer, OS is fully patched and updated, 802.11ac (5Ghz) wifi, Google Chrome installed, up-to-date security software highly recommended but not required (WPS recommends Sophos Free for Mac or Avast Free for Mac)
+- Mac: running macOS El Capitan (10.11) or newer, OS is fully patched and updated, 5Ghz wifi*, Google Chrome installed, up-to-date security software highly recommended but not required (WPS recommends Sophos Free for Mac or Avast Free for Mac)

 - Tablets: Any tablet that is 1 year old or newer may be sufficient for student work, but due to some mobile device limitations students may not have the full functionality or usability of a laptop computer (printing, Android apps, Chrome extensions, etc.)